TABLE OF CONTENTS

 Imagine you have recently acquired several palettes of a Product for a very attractive price and want to sell these items quickly.
 Administrators could enter a boost value to help push the product upon the search result and/or category pages.

 The boost value-added along with the condition(s) will be used to increase/decrease the relevance score of the matched search results which in turn will promote/demote the position of the results.
 Any boost value between 1.01 and 999 will be used to promote the position and any value between 0 and 0.99 will be used to demote the position.

-Ex 1- Suppose if a product say A is added with the boost value 100 then this does not mean that the product will always be displayed on the top of the search results page, this only means that the position of the product will be promoted.
-It could have the first position in search results or any other position but definitely the position will be higher than the original position (i.e. position before any boosting value was applied)
+- Ex 1- Suppose a product say A is added with the boost value of 100 then this does not mean that the product will always be displayed on the top of the search results page, this only means that the position of the product will be promoted.
+It could have the first position in search results or any other position but definitely, the position will be higher than the original position (i.e. position before any boosting value was applied)

-Ex 2- Suppose if 2 products say X and Y are added with the boost values 0.01 and 0.02 (to demote their position on search results page), then this does not mean that Y will be displayed above X, this only means that the position of X will be demoted more than the position of Y since the boosting value of Y is greater.
+- Ex 2- Suppose 2 products say X and Y are added with the boost values 0.01 and 0.02 (to demote their position on the search results page), then this does not mean that Y will be displayed above X, this only means that position of X will be demoted more than the position of Y since the boosting value of Y is greater.

-Specify a unique Rule Name, Start Date, and End Date of the rule.
+- Specify a unique Rule Name, Start Date, and End Date rule.